JakeWharton/ThreeTenABP/README.md

 Why not use Joda-Time?
 ----------------------

-Joda-time has a very large API which brings with it a very large binary size and large method count.
+Joda-Time has a very large API which brings with it a very large binary size and large method count.
 The creator of both JSR-310 and Joda-Time has also said that while Joda-Time isn't broken, it does [have design flaws][flaws].